swyxio/sw-yx.github.io/_posts/2018-04-14-react-amsterdam.md

 - we want to constrain ourselves from infinite state turing machines to deterministic finite automata
 - <Q: all states, Sigma: all inputs, delta: f(input) => state, q0: inital, F: final>
 - visualize with state transition diagrams

+If too many states, use Harel statecharts!

+- clustering - wrapping shared transitions
+- orthogonality - indepedent states
+- guards - conditional blocking of transitions
+- actions: side effects of entry/exit events

+workflow: event -> statechart (evaluates guards etc) -> actions

+"A statechart is a magic box; you tell it what happened, it tells you what to do" @lmatteis

+Code example:

+- `yarn add xstate` :) i know this already
+- `react-automata` - layer on top of xstate to work with it in React.
+  - infinite scroll example:
+  - start -> ready -> fetching
+  - fetching - SUCCESS[hasMore] - listening
+  - listening - SCROLL[scrollPercentage>0.9] - fetching
+  - listening - ERROR - fetching
+  - fetching - SUCCESS[!hasMore] - finish